-4.7 Subsurface Utilities
+4.8 Subsurface Utilities

-Check for the location of underground services before beginning ground-penetrating work.
+Check for the location of underground services before beginning ground-penetrating work or ensure contractor has confirmed utility locations.
 OSHA regulations require the estimated location of utility installations (sewer, telephone, fuel, electric, water lines or any other underground installations that reasonably may be expected to be encountered during excavation work) will be determined before opening an excavation.